thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * investigate VR, minecraft integration, roblox, etc

+# The following is kept as a legacy but was more based on the non functional ancestor to AnnA, don't judge please.
 ## Crazy ideas
 *Disclaimer : I'm a medical student extremely interested in AI but who has trouble devoting time to this passion.
 This project is a way to get to know machine learning tools but can have practical applications.
 I like to have crazy ideas to motivate my projects and they are listed belows.
 Don't laugh.
 Don't hesitate to contribute either.*
 * **Scheduling** If you have 100 reviews to do in a given anki session, anki currently shows them to you using `relative overdueness` (+ fuzzing) order.
 But is there a better way?
 What happens if you group semantically related cards closest to each other?
 That would probably be "cheating" as answering the `n` cards will remind you enough to answer `n+1`.
 So maybe the opposite would be useful : ordering the cards by being the farthest apart, semantically.